Photograph showing the ceremonial laying of bricks for Building 4 at the Kodak Australasia Pty Ltd factory in Abbotsford, 30 April 1928.

 Description of Content

-Woman wearing dress, coat, necklace and glasses is holding a brick, while a man in a suit, bow-tie and hat is pointing to the brick.
-They are standing on the footings of a new building that is being constructed.
+Three men in suits, the two at right wearing hats, standing on the footings of a new building that is being constructed.
 There are timber supports and string set up around the footings.
 A fence is in the background.
+Four bricks are laid on the ground in the corner.

 Black and white landscape format print with white border.